Carrozza (sandwich): Preparation

 The carrozza is prepared with mozzarella cheese, an egg wash and bread slices.
 It can be prepared with various breads, such as Italian bread and sandwich loaf, among others.
 The bread crust is sometimes removed before it is fried, and the bread can be slightly toasted before the sandwich is fried.
 Preparation involves assembling the sandwich, dredging it in egg wash, dipping it in flour, then pan or deep frying it.
 Bread crumbs are sometimes used to coat the sandwich.
 Olive oil is typically used for frying the carrozza.
 Additional ingredients are sometimes used, such as ham, anchovies, eggplant, green tomatoes and basil.
 After being cooked, it has a crisp or crunchy texture.
-It can be served as an antipasti dish.
+It can be served as an antipasto dish.

 By region

 The carrozza is a street food and popular dish in Campania, a region in southern Italy.
-Buffalo mozzarella, which is prepared using the milk from the Italian Mediterranean buffalo, is typically used in Campania to prepare the sandwich.
+Buffalo mozzarella, which is prepared using the milk from the Italian Mediterranean Buffalo, is typically used in Campania to prepare the sandwich.

-It is also a popular dish in Italian-American restaurants in the Brooklyn, Manhattan, Staten Island, Queens, and the Bronx boroughs of New York City, where it is sometimes cooked by deep frying.
+It is also a popular dish in Italian-American restaurants in New York City, where it is typically deep fried.